-HIST 642 Seminar-Colloquium in Twentieth Century American History 3 s.h.
+HIST 642 Seminar-Colloquium in Twentieth Century American History pean history, or by permission of the instructor.
+Course is designed for graduate students.

 A study in-depth will be made of selected topics in twentieth century American history.
 The topics studied will be selected on the basis of the secondary and primary materials available and the interests of the students.